 Since then I have read quite a few graphic novels, although I still favour informational, allegorical, or real life comic books, as opposed to ones about superheros.
 Who knew I was so practical…

-I am a fan of Joann Sfar, Dominique Goblet, Robert Crumb (although depending) etc… Sarah Glidden’s ‘Rolling Blackouts’ is one of the best sources of information on the war in Syria and middle-east conflict I have read.
+I am a fan of Joann Sfar, Dominique Goblet, Robert Crumb (although depending) etc… Sarah Glidden’s ‘Rolling Blackouts’ is one of the best sources of information (even with a creative license) on the war in Syria and middle-east conflict I have read.

 In the autumn of 2007, just as I moved to Geneva, Satrapi’s first animated film based on her collection of graphic novel books by the name of Persepolis came out and I went to see it on a whim – I think with some newly acquired friends.